jewelsofthought/neshama/site/personal/poems/i_believe.md

 thus his strong need for union.
-For women, aware of the union of everything, knowing of no difference between herself and another, constantly being battered on the rocks of the male’s state of separateness.
+For women, aware of the union of everything, knowing of no difference between herself and another, constantly being battered on the rocks of the male's state of separateness.

 &nbsp;&nbsp;\* \* \*

 The energy fused with the material is the sexual realm of the upper world.
-The “descent” of the spirit into manifest form is the expression of the sexual in the spiritual space.
+The "descent" of the spirit into manifest form is the expression of the sexual in the spiritual space.
 The orgasm is our primal portal to the spiritual.
 Perhaps the feminine rises and the man descends.
 Woman is filled, Man is emptied by the orgasm.
-Woman’s encounter is with the infinite fullness,
+Woman's encounter is with the infinite fullness,
 Man's is with the infinite emptiness.
 The man encounters the Divine through the emptiness of death;